Kunsthaus Göttingen: History

-The Kunsthaus project was initiated by the publisher Gerhard Steidl. and was realized with local and federal government support.
+The Kunsthaus project was initiated by publisher Gerhard Steidl. and was realized with local and federal government support.
 The building had its topping out ceremony at the end of September 2019, and was completed in December 2020.
 The originally estimated total cost was €5,874,000, of which three-quarters was financed by federal funds from the "National Projects of Urban Development" funding program, The final cost was put at "6.5 to 7 million euros" by Göttingen's mayor.

-On June 4, 2021, the Kunsthaus opened with a solo exhibition by the artist Roni Horn titled Roni Horn.
+On June 4, 2021, the Kunsthaus opened with a solo exhibition by artist Roni Horn titled Roni Horn.
 You are the weather.

 Management

-The start-up phase of the Kunsthaus was managed by Alfons von Uslar, who was Honorary Founding Managing Director from 2020 to June 2022, and by Ute Eskildsen, retired curator of the Folkwang Museum in Essen, who advised on the building planning and organised the first two exhibitions.
-As of February 2023, Dr. Dorle Meyer leads the Kunsthaus's operations as Managing Director and the Curator Lotte Dinse has been responsible for content since 2023.
-In the early years, as honorary director, Gerhard Steidl supported the house with curation.
+The start-up phase of the Kunsthaus was managed by Alfons von Uslar as honorary founding managing director from 2020 to June 2022, and by Ute Eskildsen, former curator of the Folkwang Museum in Essen, who advised on building planning and organised the first two exhibitions.

+In early 2023 Dorle Meyer took over as Managing Director and Lotte Dinse became head curator.
+Gerhard Steidl continued to support the house as honorary artistic director.

+By late 2024 the Kunsthaus had used up its financial ressources and went bankrupt.
+However, with the help of continued honorary artistic direction by Gerhard Steidl and financial support of the city the Kunsthaus could recover both financially and as a space for encountering contemporary art.

 Architecture

 At the end of 2015, after several years of preparations, the city of Göttingen, as the building owner, launched an architectural competition, chaired by Jórunn Ragnarsdóttir, in which 15 architectural firms participated, including two from abroad.
-The winners of the first prize, the architects of Atelier30 (in Kassel), later withdrew due to artistic conflicts, so the winner of the second prize, Atelier ST from Leipzig, was assigned.
-In 2017, Berlin landscape architect Stefan Bernard won the competition for the design of the inner courtyard.
+The winners of the first prize, architectural studio Atelier30, later withdrew due to artistic conflicts, and second placed Atelier ST from Leipzig were assigned.
+In 2017, Berlin-based landscape architect Stefan Bernard won the competition for the design of the inner courtyard.